 Hello friends, I am back in action after many days.
 Hope you have read my previous post on A beautiful evening I spent in The Princep Ghat in Kolkata.
 It is one of the most recommended places that you must explore when in Kolkata.
 Now you must have seen that most of my blog posts are about Kolkata these days.
 The reason is that I am travelling frequently there as it is the place where my husband is currently posted and also I am not leaving a single chance to explore the City of Joy.
 In these past few months, I have developed a connection, an attachment with the city so strong that I feel the bond is not new but its there since ages.

 This place definitely tops the list when it comes to shopping.
 The nearest Metro Station to reach New Market is ESPLANADE.
 If you are in Park Street, you can also reach New Market on foot or hiring a cab as both the places are nearby.
 In New Market, there is a complex known as Hogg’s Market.
 The best thing to buy in Hogg’s Market is Silver jewellery, dress material, Phulkari Dupattas, bags, decorative items, Western outfit.
 There are some saree shops too but I have found the prices are little more and also there is not much variety.
 This is absolutely my own personal view.
-The street shops in New Market area is very good for buying junk jewellery of all kinds, fabric bags, fashionable bags, soft toys but I would say to refrain from buying electronic items from the streets.
+The street shops in New Market area is very good for buying fabric bags, fashionable bags, soft toys but I would say to refrain from buying electronic items from the streets.
+I love jewelry so I usually buy all of my necklaces from here, or online on websites like goldpalace.com.
 The underground AC Market also known as Simpark Mall is also very famous for buying western outfits, shoes, accessories, trendy men’s wear, ethnic wear.
 But the market is a little expensive if compared to Hogg’s Market.
 Moreover most of the shops do not entertain bargaining, still, you need to try all your best.
 I would like to recommend buying Silver Jewellery, Junk Jewellery from Streets, Phulkari Dupatta, Dress Material and Bags.

 2. GARIAHAT MARKET